Credits required to graduate: 37

 The online Master of Education in Educational Leadership (M.Ed.
 Leadership) curriculum was developed in accordance with professional organizations including the American Association of School Administrators and the Association for Supervision and Curriculum Development.
 As a student of the program, you’ll gain the applied knowledge and practical skills necessary to succeed as an administrator in the field of education while exceeding the needs of today’s diverse learning communities.

 The online M.Ed.
 Leadership is a 37-credit program that can be completed on a part-time or full-time basis.
 Full time students typically take two courses per eight-week term, enabling them to complete the degree in one year.

-Students choose from two different tracks based on their career goals: General Track and Training and Development specialization.
+Students choose from two different tracks based on their career goals: K-12 track and Training and Development track.